Maykeye/ReAIterator/README.md

 Caveats:
 * vim adds EOL.
 Use :set noeol / add ;;;- at the end to remove it
+* vllm doesn't support models with headsizes not divisible by 8. openllama3b will not work

 Blocks of text are separated by marker ;;;
 ;;;--- means exclude all further blocks